sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ```
 #### 3.2.3 Chassis Local Sonic Image Hosting Service

-In some environments, the control-card and the linecard may not necessarily have reachability to external networks.
-Linecards without external USB slot, could use control-card as image server to download the SONiC image assuming control-cards will have external USB storage or internal storage hosting the images.
-We propose that chassisd on the control-card can be a place-holder for the sonic bootable images and run an http-server for image download by the line-cards.
+In some environments, the supervisor and the line-card may not necessarily have reachability to external networks.
+Linecards without external USB slot, could use the Supervisor as image server to download the SONiC image assuming the Supervisor will have external USB storage or internal storage hosting the images.
+We propose that chassisd on the Supervisor can be a place-holder for the sonic bootable images and run an http-server for image download by the line-cards.

 #### 3.2.4 Disaggregated vs Global DB

 In a chassis environment, processes monitoring peripherals will need to have a view of the components across multiple cards.
-The requirement would be aggregate the data on the control-card.
+The requirement would be aggregate the data on the Supervisor.
 There are 2 options:

 * Disaggregated DB - Each card updates to local REDIS-DB.
 Monitoring process will pull or subscribe to the table updates of each card.
 * Global DB - Each card will updated their state to a line-card-table in the Global-DB